Migrants race through Italy to dodge EU asylum rules

 Of the more than 170,000 migrants who reached Italy by boat last year, according to Eurostat, only a third sought asylum there.

 Most migrants give their fingerprints only where they want asylum.
-In recent years, Syrians and Eritreans – the most likely to be recognized as refugees in Europe – have either refused to be fingerprinted in Italy or even burned their fingertips to avoid identification, according to an Italian police memorandum sent to local offices last year.
+In recent years, Syrians and Eritreans – the most likely to be recognised as refugees in Europe – have either refused to be fingerprinted in Italy or even burnt their fingertips to avoid identification, according to an Italian police memorandum sent to local offices last year.

 Should the EU adopt stricter registration procedures, the number of people applying for asylum in southern countries would likely rise, while those applying in northern states should fall.
 To help balance the burden, the commission wants to redistribute 40,000 Eritrean and Syrian asylum seekers in Italy and Greece across the EU over the next two years.